Captain Morgan Original Spiced Rum

 When the rum is allowed to decant, the vanilla scent deepens, and a moderate alcohol tone begins to unravel into the air as well.
 I have heard others describe the rum as medicinal, I disagree.
 To me what we are noticing is the normal vegetal tones of a young rum which has spent two years or less in an oak barrel before bottling.

-This is the first review I have ever done where I purposely changed my tasting regime.
-Rather than beginning with a few sessions of sipping, I began with a few sessions of cocktails.
-Captain Morgan is unabashedly portrayed on television and on their own website as a mixing rum.
+An in fact, Captain Morgan Original Spiced is unabashedly portrayed on television and on their own website as a mixing rum.
 Pretty much the first link you find on the Captain Morgan website is a link to Captain and Cola.
 In fact I would argue that the entire Captain Morgan marketing strategy is dedicated to demonstrating the mixability of the Captain Morgan Spiced Rums.
 So, for this review, mix I did.

 In the Throat 11.5/15

-The exit is slightly sharp, with a little more burn than most spiced rums in the marketplace.
+The exit is slightly sharp, accompanied by a thin burn.
 It seems that even in the finish the Captain begs to be mixed rather than sipped.
 In a bar drink that burn can be paired with cola, or fruit juice.
 At that point we tend to call it ‘kick’, and then it seems a good thing.

 The Afterburn 8/10